voxeet/voxeet-uxkit-web-mixerlayout/README.md

 This component is used by `TileVideo` to show a presenter who does not have camera video turned on.
 This displays an avatar with a talking indicator.

-### Actions/Reducers
+### Actions / Reducers

 - `ConferenceActions.js`/`ConferenceReducer.js`
     This action and reducer contain all events from the Platform (participant join, left, start screenshare, ...)

 - `ParticipantActions.js`/`ParticipantReducer.js`
-    This action and reducer contain all informations about CONNECTED users
+    This action and reducer contain all information about CONNECTED users

 - `ParticipantWaitingActions.js`/`ParticipantWaitingReducer.js`
     This action and reducer is for ‘waiting’ participants, when a user is not yet connected or is a listener.